Part-talkie: History

 The first film version of Thornton Wilder's The Bridge of San Luis Rey, also released in 1929, had a few minutes of sound tacked onto what was basically a silent picture.

-Douglas Fairbanks' last swashbuckler, The Iron Mask (1929) was based on Dumas's L'homme au masque de fer and featured a sound prologue, in which Fairbanks' voice was heard from the screen for the first time, but the body of the film had no audible dialog.
+Douglas Fairbanks' last swashbuckler, The Iron Mask (1929) was based on Dumas's L'homme au masque de fer and featured two short speeches during the prologue and immediately following the intermission, in which Fairbanks' voice was heard from the screen for the first time, but the body of the film had no audible dialog.

 In 1930, the Lon Chaney silent film success The Phantom of the Opera, originally released in 1925, was reissued with some newly filmed talking segments.
-It was not considered an improvement on the silent film, although the reissue earned an additional million dollars.
-Since then, the silent version is always shown, and remains one of the great classics of the screen.
+Although the majority of the film was five years old, the reissue was a success.
+It earned an additional million dollars for Universal.
+The highest quality known reel of The Phantom of the Opera is a copy of the International Sound Version which was made for foreign markets.

-Unfortunately, the original negative of completed films was usually cut up in the process of creating part-talkies, permanently destroying the best quality copy of the original version.
-Many famous silent films, like Lonesome, survive only in their recut reissue versions.
-Others, like Charlie Chaplin's The Gold Rush (1925) and The Phantom of the Opera, only exist in good quality in their recut variants.
+Most copies of silent films that were re-released as part-talkies survive only in sound versions.
+This was because the silent versions made little or no profit for the studios and the demand was low for these versions which were already perceived as outdated by the public.
+Many famous silent films, like Lonesome, survive only in their sound versions, which is incidentally what most audiences saw, because the majority of the public had no interest in viewing silent films.

 By late 1929, virtually all films in production in the US were "100 percent all talking", although there were rare and sometimes successful exceptions.
 Charlie Chaplin's Modern Times, released in 1936, is an example of an unusually late part-talkie.
 The only voices heard in the film are those of the factory foreman, of a salesman making his pitch by means of a phonograph record, and of Chaplin when he sings a gibberish song in a nightclub scene.
 The soundtrack for the rest of the film is simply an orchestral score accompanying the action, with occasional sound effects.

 The film The Artist (2011), winner of the 2012 Academy Award for Best Picture, was promoted as a silent film and the first of its kind to win a major Oscar award since the 1920s, but it was really a part-talkie due to the use of on-screen dialog at the end, audible female laughter in a dream sequence, and the appearance of a song with sung lyrics on the soundtrack.